Joshua Tree is quickly becoming a popular wedding and elopement destination for couples all around the world.

 Joshua Tree Wedding Package Pricing:

-- 4 hours – 1.5 days of wedding day coverage
+- 4 hours – 2 daysย of elopement coverage anywhere in California

-- A hands-on planning experience with unlimited assistance
+- A personalized elopement planning experience with unlimited assistance

-- Online gallery with full resolution and printing rights
+- Online gallery with full resolution images and printing rights

-- Travel fees to anywhere in California already included
+- Travel fees to anywhere in California are already included

 Want more elopement inspiration?
 Check out this beach elopement at Sunset Cliffs, a Yosemite elopement guide, Los Angeles wedding venues, and more resources to help you plan your elopement!